 At the time of the merger I had been given a choice: Do I want to accept the reduced scope of this *new* job, or resign and look for a better matching job.

-Instead of making an informed choice, I pretended nothing had changed.
-This only generated confusion and conflict between my style of working and the corporate culture of the new organization.
+Instead of making an informed choice, I incorrectly believed nothing had changed.
+This only generated confusion and conflict between my style of working and the hierarchical corporate culture of the new organization.

 I eventually resigned, but only after I had been pushed into Autistic Burnout.
 I have learned from this mistake, and I hope other people can as well.